testground/testground/docs/ROADMAP.md

 We have a format to spec out Test Plans and we've spec'ed out at least 10 Test Plans.
 These 10 Test Plans should directly contribute to increase the degree of confidence when shipping a go-ipfs Release

-#### Testground can levarage the Cloud to run its tests
+#### Testground can leverage the Cloud to run its tests

-- Testground can run on Cloud Infrastructure as well as in local envinronment
+- Testground can run on Cloud Infrastructure as well as in local environment
 - A dashboard exists to visualize the result of the tests

 #### Testground can simulate network conditions